 Rev hires translators, transcribers, and closed captioners to work on freelance projects.
 They have freelancers who work with them from all over the world; as long as they are of legal age to work in their country and state, they are welcome to apply.
 All you need is a computer, headset, internet connection, and strong typing and English skills.
 Payments are made weekly via PayPal.
 Best of all, the work is completely flexible: work as much or as little as you want, whenever you want.

 For teens who enjoy taking surveys on a variety of topics, SurveySavvy offers the opportunity to give feedback and share opinions on all sorts of products and experiences.
-You can earn $5 just by signing up, and there are additional ways to make bonuses by referring new members and registering other devices.
-Participants must be 13 years of age or older.
+Teens can earn $5 just by signing up, and there are additional ways to make bonuses by referring new members and registering other devices.
+Participants must be 13 years of age or older to use the site.

 8. Start a Blog

-Teens who are tech-savvy and creative, and who enjoy writing and photography might try blogging as a way to earn money.
-The great thing about blogging is teens have the freedom to create whatever content they desire, and they can use it as both an outlet for creative expression and a chance to boost their tech skills.
+Teens who are tech-savvy and creative, and who enjoy writing and photography might try blogging as a way to make money online.
+The great thing about blogging is teens have the freedom to create whatever content they desire, and they can use it as both an outlet for creative expression and a chance to boost their tech and writing skills.
 Setting up a blog isn’t complicated or expensive, and once monetized, teens may find blogging to be lucrative and an excellent way to build their skills for future endeavors.

 In fact, Eva Baker started her blog, TeensGotCents, when she was 16 years old.
 Fast forward five years, and she has a team of teen and college writers who write content for her money-making website.